inchron/am2inc/README.md

 # Contact #

-The AMALTHEA to INCHRON Model Importer is actively maintained and provided to all users of the INCHRON Tool-Suite.
+The AMALTHEA to INCHRON Model Importer is actively maintained and provided to all users of INCHRON's chronSUITE.
 If you would like more information or would like to provide feedback on the conversion strategy or even suggest a new one, please feel free to contact us at [INCHRON](mailto:support@inchron.com?subject=[am2inc]%20Your%20subject).